How much does cremation cost in Australia?

 Where families commonly save on cremation costs

-Direct cremation.
-Where families do not need a formal ceremony at the time of cremation, direct cremation tends to cost $1,500 to $6,000 less than a cremation with service.
+- Direct cremation.
+Skipping a formal ceremony at the time of cremation tends to cost $1,500 to $6,000 less than a cremation with service.

 Frequently asked questions